JeremyRand/namecoin.org/_posts/2023-02-23-socksification-outreachy-internship.md

 [Heteronculous-horklump Repository](https://github.com/namecoin/heteronculous-horklump): The main codebase.

 [Temporary Heteronculous-horklump Repository](https://github.com/robertmin1/heteronculous-horklump): Contains the SOCKSification work in progress, which will be soon be merged upstream.

+This work was funded by [Outreachy](https://www.outreachy.org/) under the Tor Project umbrella.